-Included in the qualitative portion of the analysis, all 2,224 contract actions in the 14 PSC categories were analyzed.
-For the quantitative portion, which consisted of the survey, 240 contract actions, or 10.8 percent of the contract actions in the 14 PSC categories, were analyzed.
-Seventy-four CORs of 177 who received the survey responded, giving the Agency a response rate of 41.8 percent.
+Included in the qualitative portion of the analysis, all 2,432 contract actions in the 13 PSC categories were analyzed.
+For the quantitative portion, which consisted of the survey, 196 contract actions, or 8.06 percent of the contract actions in the 13 PSC categories, were analyzed.
+Thirty-nine CORs of 151 who received the survey responded, giving the Agency a response rate of 25.8 percent.
 The following measurements were extrapolated from the survey results along with information reported in the contract database.
 A summary of the analysis is below.

-• Based on review of the contracts, the Agency determined that USAID contracts are compliant with Federal and Agency-level statutes and regulations.

-All contract actions were identified as having been entered into and/or performed in accordance with applicable laws and regulations.

-- The Agency identified only one contract actions as having been poorly performed due to excessive costs or inferior quality, meaning that 99.6 percent of contract actions Agency wide were identified as not having been performed poorly. - Four service contract actions are identified as those that should be considered for the conversion of performance by direct hire employees.
-One COR explained that the tasks under one particular contract could be performed by direct hire employees "if the agency had sufficient staff to perform the functions."
-Agency wide, this indicates 1.7 percent of contract actions should be considered for this conversion. - Three service contract actions are identified as those that should be considered for the conversion of an alternative acquisition approach that would better enable USAID to efficiently utilize its assets and achieve its public mission.
-Agency wide, this indicates 1.3 percent of contract actions should be considered for this conversion.
+- Based on review of the contracts, the Agency determined that USAID contracts are compliant with Federal and Agency-level statutes and regulations. - All contract actions were identified as having been entered into and/or performed in accordance with applicable laws and regulations. - The Agency identified only three contract actions as having been poorly performed due to excessive costs or inferior quality, meaning that 99.9 percent of contract actions Agency wide were identified as not having been performed poorly. - One service contract action was identified that should be considered for the conversion of performance by direct hire employees. - Two service contract actions were identified as those that should be considered for the conversion of an alternative acquisition approach that would better enable USAID to efficiently utilize its assets and achieve its public mission.
+One COR commented that there is an alternate acquisition strategy being discussed to increase efficiencies and eliminate redundant efforts across multiple contracts. - The Agency identified zero contract actions as using the contractor employees to perform critical functions in such a way that could affect the ability of the agency to maintain control of its mission and operations. - The Agency identified zero contract actions where the Agency may be at risk of over reliance of service contractors. - Thirty of the 39 survey respondents, or 76.9 percent, feel that sufficient internal Agency resources exist to manage and oversee service contracts effectively. - The Agency identified one contract action where inherently governmental functions were performed.
+Within the constraints of guidance, the Agency considers personal service contractors employees and thus often calls upon them to perform inherently governmental and critical functions.

-- The Agency identified zero contract actions as using the contractor employees to perform critical functions in such a way that could affect the ability of the agency to maintain control of its mission and operations. - The Agency identified zero contract actions where the Agency may be at risk of over reliance of service contractors. - Sixty of the 74 survey respondents, or 81.1 percent, feel that sufficient internal Agency resources exist to manage and oversee service contracts effectively. - The Agency identified zero contract actions where inherently governmental functions were performed.
-It is believed that personal service contractors (PSC category R497) were largely excluded from this response because the Agency considers personal service contractors employees and thus often calls upon them to perform inherently governmental and critical functions within the constraints of guidance. - Forty-three of the 74 respondents, or 58.1 percent, believe the Agency was giving special management attention to functions that are closely associated with inherently governmental functions. - Fifty-eight of the 74 respondents, or 78.4 percent, believe the Agency has specific safeguards and monitoring systems in place to ensure that work being performed by contractors has not changed or expanded during performance to become an inherently governmental function.
+- Twenty-five of the 39 respondents, or 64.1 percent, believe the Agency was giving special management attention to functions that are closely associated with inherently governmental functions. - Thirty of the 39 respondents, or 76.9 percent, believe the Agency has specific safeguards and monitoring systems in place to ensure that work being performed by contractors has not changed or expanded during performance to become an inherently governmental function.